ansible/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

   # If you haven't already got Ansible available use the local checkout by doing::

   source hacking/env-setup

   cd test/integration/
   # TARGET is the name of the test from the list at the top of this page
   #make TARGET
   # e.g.
   make amazon
+  # To run all cloud tests you can do:
+  make cloud

 .. warning:: Possible cost of running cloud tests